johankraft/zephyr-tracing-doc/index.rst

 Percepio Tracealyzer Support
 =========================

 Zephyr includes support for `Percepio Tracealyzer`_ for snapshots and trace streaming over various interfaces.
-Apart from Zephyr kernel tracing, Tracealyzer also provides several features for application-level logging, used by calling the TraceRecorder APIs directly.
-This includes support for data plots, intervals and state diagrams, as described in the Tracealyzer User Manual provided with the application.
+Events from the Zephyr kernel are captured automatically and Tracealyzer also provides features for application-level logging, where you call the TraceRecorder API from your application code.
+That way you can see both kernel and application events together, both in the visual Trace View and in the textual Event Log.
+Learn more in the Tracealyzer User Manual provided with the application.
+Search for "user events".

 .. _Percepio Tracealyzer: https://percepio.com/tracealyzer